 The primary intention-to-treat (ITT) analysis of BPVS3 scores will be a single level regression.
 This will test for an overall Families Connect effect over the Business as Usual (BaU) control group.
+A flag for randomisation block will be included in the dataset.
 The dependent variable for the regression will be the raw BPVS3 score 6 months after programme delivery with the following covariates: